MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-azure-devops-project.md

 ## Examine the VSTS CI/CD pipeline

-The Azure DevOps project automatically configured a full VSTS CI/CD pipeline in your VSTS account.
+The Azure DevOps project automatically configured a full VSTS CI/CD pipeline in your VSTS organization.
 Explore and customize the pipeline as needed.
 Follow the steps below to familiarize yourself with the VSTS build and release pipelines.

 1. Select **Build Pipelines** from the **top** of the Azure DevOps project dashboard.
 This link opens a browser tab and opens the VSTS build pipeline for your new project.